 About the Farm Neighbors Care Campaign:

-Farm Neighbors Care is a social media campaign to support our farmers who are facing stress due to low market prices, poor weather and crop conditions, etc. Farming can be an isolating career, especially if other family members work off the farm.
+Farm Neighbors Care is a campaign to support our farmers who are facing stress due to low market prices, poor weather and crop conditions, etc. Farming can be an isolating career, especially if other family members work off the farm.
 It is important to check in on your friends, neighbors and family members to gauge how they are doing and offer support and a listening ear.

 The campaign asks rural residents to have face-to-face conversations with farmers and agri-business owners.
 For some, this conversation and check-in may be the dose of positivity needed to make it through a tough day.

 Farm Neighbors Care is a collaborative effort between many agricultural organizations in the state.
 Partnering groups include: AgrAbility of Wisconsin, Compeer Financial, Dairy Business Association, Dairy Farmers of Wisconsin, Edge Dairy Farmer Cooperative, Farmer Angel Network, Insight FS, National Farm Medicine Center, Professional Dairy Producers, Rural Mutual Insurance Company, Southwestern Wisconsin Community Action Program, Inc., Wisconsin Cattlemen’s Association, Wisconsin Christmas Tree Producers Association, Wisconsin Corn Growers Association, Wisconsin Farm Bureau Federation, Wisconsin Farm Center, Wisconsin Farmers Union, Wisconsin Pork Association, Wisconsin Potato and Vegetable Growers Association, Wisconsin Soybean Marketing Board and the Wisconsin State Cranberry Growers Association.

 The partnering organizations have committed to sharing information about farm stress on their social media accounts and providing resources for their members/farmers to learn more about mental health with the ultimate goal of reducing the stigma.